Dirk Dagger and the Fallen Idol

-Dirk Dagger and the Fallen Idol is an adventure game by Jadestone published on the N-Gage 2.0 platform.
-The first episode in the Dirk Dagger series was released on August 19, 2008.
+Dirk Dagger and the Fallen Idol is an adventure game by Swedish developer Jadestone and published on the N-Gage 2.0 platform, released on August 19, 2008.
+A sequel, Dirk Dagger and the Nuclear Zeppelin, was announced in September 2009 and released in October 2009.

 Story

-The player controles detective Dirk Dagger trying to solve various missions given to them.
+The player controls detective Dirk Dagger trying to solve various missions given to them.
 The first episode is called The Poochie Predicament and revolves around Dirk's partner Harry Cannon and a missing statue called the Fallen Idol.